simh/simh/README.md

 ##### Required related files
 The file https://github.com/simh/simh/blob/master/Visual%20Studio%20Projects/0ReadMe_Projects.txt

-##### Visual Studio (Standard or Express) 2008, 2010, 2012, 2013 or Visual Studio Community 2015
+##### Visual Studio (Standard or Express) 2008, 2010, 2012, 2013 or Visual Studio Community 2015, 2017, 2019

 The file https://github.com/simh/simh/blob/master/Visual%20Studio%20Projects/0ReadMe_Projects.txt describes the required steps to use the setup your environment to build using Visual Studio.

-##### MinGW
+##### MinGW32

-The file https://github.com/simh/simh/blob/master/Visual%20Studio%20Projects/0ReadMe_Projects.txt describes the required steps to use the setup your environment to build using MinGW.
+The file https://github.com/simh/simh/blob/master/Visual%20Studio%20Projects/0ReadMe_Projects.txt describes the required steps to use the setup your environment to build using MinGW32.

 #### VMS